 Invest Alberta Board

-The Invest Alberta Corporation’s Board of Directors was appointed on July 29, 2020 with each member agreeing to serve a three-year term with the possibility of extension.
+The Invest Alberta Corporation’s Board of Directors was appointed on July 29, 2020.

 The Board is accountable for the sound and prudent governance of Invest Alberta and is responsible for oversight of its management.
 The Board is comprised of highly experienced professionals from diverse backgrounds.